In hormonal hair loss, PCOS-related or metabolic-pattern cases often move straight toward:

 The result:

-and the lower hair falls on the priority list.
+the more you add, the busier the system becomes, and the lower hair falls on the priority list.

 Why Stabilizing Blood Sugar Comes Before Anti-Androgen Strategies